Jason26214/jr-git-intro/second.md

-change the first line to something else.
+change the first line to something else 2.